OPENDAP/harvester/collector/Readme.md

 1. Java 8 - install this using yum; you may have to use the 'alternatives' tool to set the correct version of Java.
 E.G.:
-   a. sudo yum install java-1.8.0
+..1. sudo yum install java-1.8.0
-   b. sudo alternatives --config java --> then choose java 1.8.0
-   c. java -version --> to verify
+..2. sudo alternatives --config java --> then choose java 1.8.0 ..3. java -version --> to verify
 2. Gradle - get this from http://gradle.org/gradle-download/.
    download the code and install unpack/install in a plce like /usr/local.
 Then set GRADLE_HOME in bashrc (or equiv) to